-The name of a corner glyph starts with 'corner.' followed by an arbitrary corner name, for example, 'corner.serifLeft'.
-A corner glyph contains an open path drawn, flanking the layer origin at coordinates (0, 0).
-If an anchor named 'origin' is placed on the layer, it is used as the origin point.
+The name of a corner glyph starts with 'corner.' followed by an arbitrary corner name, for example, 'corner.serif'.
+A corner glyph contains an open path flanking the layer origin.
+The layer origin is at coordinates (0, 0).
+If an anchor named origin is placed on the layer, it is used as the origin point.

 The open path of the corner component should follow the same direction as it would if it were part of a stem.
 Typically, the start node of the path is placed on the same vertical or horizontal axis as the origin point.
+Therefore, either the X or Y coordinate of the start node is the same as the X or Y of the layer origin.

-The relative position of the end node defines the direction in which the corner expands.
-For example, place the end node to the right of the origin if the corner should expand to the left of the stem.
+The relative position of the end node defines the direction in which the corner expands from the stem.
+For instance, place the end node to the right of the layer origin if the corner should expand to the left of the stem.